Democrat in Kansas AG race promises to avoid ‘politics’

 While Mann is the only democrat that’s entered the race as of Thursday, several Republican candidates are already preparing to face off in the GOP primary.
 Republican candidate Tony Mattivi, a longtime federal prosecutor, also filed Thursday.

 Mattivi is a retired Assistant United States Attorney and the Antiterrorism and National Security Coordinator for the District of Kansas.
-Kris Kobach, former Kansas Secretary of State and Republican gubernatorial candidate have also entered the race alongside Kellie Warren, an Attorney and Republican state senator from Leawood who is also in the running to become Attorney General.
+Kris Kobach, former Kansas Secretary of State and Republican gubernatorial candidate have also entered the race alongside Kellie Warren, an attorney and Republican senator from Leawood who is also in the running to become attorney general.

 The filing deadline for statewide offices is June 1.
 Then, the Primary Election will be on August 2.